enkidevs/curriculum/web/html/html-basics/hypertext-markup-language.md

 Note how the `<body>` tags are *nested* between the `<html>` tags.

 There is one more important HTML element that we need to mention, the `<head>`.
 When you are building a website, some part of the code will decide *how* the browser displays the content, what the title of the webpage is (that will be displayed in the browser's tab) or link to a styling (CSS) file.
 All of this code belongs between the `<head>` tags.
 Below you have an example of a very simple webpage.
-Don't worry too much about remembering all the tags as they will be explained in more detail as you progress, but keep in mind that an HTML page always contains the `<html>`, `<head>` and `<body>` tags.

 ```html
 <html>